 Harry Meade is regarded as one of Britain’s leading event riders, widely respected in the equestrian world for his quiet and sympathetic style of riding.
-Harry recently represented Great Britain as part of the silver medal winning team in the 2014 World Equestrian Games in Normandy.
+Recently Harry has joined the BBC commentary team for both Badminton Horse Trials and commentated at the FEI European Eventing Championships in 2017.

 Harry’s success at top level comes as no surprise when you look at his background; his late father, Richard Meade, won three Olympic gold medals and the family are all keen equestrians.

-As a young boy Harry grew up hunting as well as being a member of the local Pony Club, the starting board for many a top equestrian.
+As a young boy Harry grew up hunting as well as being a member of the local Pony Club, the starting board for many top equestrians.
 He was inspired to take up eventing by the international working pupils that came to train with his father.

 In the early days of Harry’s career he took every opportunity to pick up rides, whilst also working as a stable jockey for William Fox-Pitt throughout his time at Bristol University.
 Harry credits his time with William as shaping him as a rider ‘quietly giving them time and focussing on the long term’.

-Harry has been well placed at four star level for many years but 2014 added significantly to the thirty-one years olds’ success.
+Harry has been well placed at five star level for many years but 2014 added significantly to his success.
 Third at the Mitsubishi Motors Badminton Horse Trials after completing the most challenging cross country course of recent years Harry got the call up to the FEI Nations Cup™ Event in Aachen and then again to the World Equestrian Games where the team won a silver medal.